Research Project Descriptions

 Project Goals:

-This project concerns the development of a passive microfabricated integrated sampler-injector (MISI) with integral thermal desorption heater, occupying a volume of ~2.5mm3.
-Advantage is taken of the microscale dimensions of the device components to achieve high (pumpless) effective sampling rates, high preconcentration factors, and power-efficient desorption of ambient, volatile, organic vapors (VOCs).
-The goals of this project are to design, fabricate, and evaluate the performance of a prototype MISI, assess performance relative to theoretical models of diffusional transport and adsorbent capacity for vapors commonly found as contaminants in indoor working environments, and interface the sampler with an array of microsensors to determine the feasibility of incorporating the MISI into a microanalytical system for near-real-time vapor determinations.
+This project concerns the development of a passive microfabricated diffusional vapor sampler (µDVS) with integral thermal desorption heater, occupying a volume of ~0.15 cm3.
+Advantage is taken of the micron-scale dimensions of the device components to achieve high (pumpless) effective sampling rates, high preconcentration factors, and power-efficient desorption of ambient volatile organic vapors (VOCs).
+The goals of this project are to design, fabricate, and evaluate the performance of a prototype micro-diffusional vapor sampler (µDVS), assess performance relative to theoretical models of diffusional transport and adsorbent capacity for vapors commonly found as contaminants in indoor working environments, and interface the sampler with an array of microsensors to determine the feasibility of incorporating the µDVS into a microanalytical system for near-real-time vapor determinations.

 Title: High-Speed Chemical Sensing Using Microdischarges